singpolyma/badcode.rocks/content/articles/2019147 April Teardown: Book Store/index.md

          JJ = 0
          DO II=1,5
-           JJ = JJ + BASKET(II)
+           JJ = JJ + IBSKT(II)
          END DO

          IF (JJ == 0) THEN
-    C      Code to run when BASKET is empty, no longer needs to GOTO 40 ELSE
+    C      Code to run when basket is empty, no longer needs to GOTO 40 ELSE
     C      Code previously labelled 11, no longer needs a label END IF